Rig up a simple bucket and rope contraption in your backyard! It will provide hours of open-ended play for toddlers and preschoolers!

-Despite its simplicity, this “pulley-system” has provided hundreds of hours of open-ended, imaginative play since I rigged it up a couple of years ago.
+Despite its simplicity, this “pulley-system” has provided hundreds of hours of open-ended, imaginative play since I rigged it up.
+And making one couldn’t get any easier!

-It’s a very simple contraption: a rope tied to a bucket, the rope tossed up and over the branch of a tree, and tied to something at ground level.
+Simply type a rope to the handle of a bucket.
+Toss the rope up and over the branch of a tree, and tie the loose end of the rope to something at ground level.
 For us it’s either the clothesline pole or the base of the tree.

 The hooligans fill the bucket with whatever treasures they can find: pinecones, sticks, stones, mud, dirt, water, you name it; if it’s not tied down, it’s likely found itself in the bucket at one time or another.